hillalee/s3-lister/README.md

 - [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
 - [aws-cdk-examples](https://github.com/aws-samples/aws-cdk-examples/tree/main)

+## Extra Features
+I added some extra features to this project:
+1. Lambda function is invoked each time files are uploaded to S3 bucket.

+Features or I would add or change in the future:
+1. Cleaner bootstrap first run, maybe just using default email instead of a flag.

 ## About
 This project was made with ♥ by Hilalee.
 AWS is super cool!